-- Soyabean has become a cash crop with demand for grains more than the supply. - Unfortunately, farmers are unable to utilize this opportunity to increase their incomes as the grain yields are low (about 870 kg/ha or 350 kg/acre or less). - The goal of every soyabean farmer is to increase grain yield for increased income. - Farmers can increase their yield up to 2,000 kg/ha or 800 kg/acre (= eight 100 kg bags/acre) or more - note that the potential yield is 2,800 kg/ha (1,100 kg/acre). - It becomes demoralizing for farmers when they are unable to achieve such goals. - Some farmers only plant the soyabean and do not do anything else in terms of applying improved inputs or management, and still expect to achieve higher yields.
+- Soyabean is both a cash and food security crop with demand for grains more than the supply. - Unfortunately, farmers are unable to utilize this opportunity to increase their incomes due to low grain yields (about 870 kg/ha or 350 kg/acre or less). - The goal of every soyabean farmer is to increase grain yield for increased income. - Farmers can increase their yield up to 2,000 kg/ha or 800 kg/acre (= eight 100 kg bags/acre) or more - note that the potential yield for the main varieties ranges from 2,400 - 3,500 kg/ha (1,100 - 1,400 kg/acre). - It becomes demoralizing for farmers when they are unable to achieve such goals. - Some farmers only plant the soyabean and do not do anything else in terms of applying improved inputs or management, and still expect to achieve higher yields.